orchardstreet/mini-printf/README.md

 One can use se object files and -nostdlib for a smaller file

-Development of this program began by modifying an existing program under BSD-3-Clause, and this entire program is also BSD-3-Clause
+Development of this program began by modifying an existing program under BSD-3-Clause, This entire program is also BSD-3-Clause
-License is below, who's original author does not necessarily endorse usage
+Original author does not necessarily endorse our usage

 License
 -------